 - type B: confined to the descending aorta, distal to the origin of the left subclavian artery

 The DeBakey classification can also be used 5.

 Acute intramural hematomas appear as focal, crescentic, high-attenuating (60-70 HU) regions of eccentrically thickened aortic wall on non-contrast CT (high-attenuation crescent sign).
 Narrow window width is essential for identifying subtle lesions 6.
 Intimal calcification may be displaced inwards, best appreciated on the non-contrast phase.

 The lesions exhibit low attenuation in relation to the aortic lumen on post-contrast CT and can be far more subtle, hence a non-contrast phase before CTA is often done in an acute aortic syndrome protocol.
 Unlike aortic dissection, no intimal flap is present on the CTA.

-Echocardiography and MRI may also detect the abnormality but conventional angiography will not.
+MRI may also detect the abnormality but conventional angiography will not.